 The District's WIOA Youth Program consists of a comprehensive set of programs and services designed to support in-school youth ages 14-21 and out-of-school youth ages 16-24.
 Leveraging both federal and local youth funds, the District offers eligible youth access to all fourteen required WIOA program elements, including meaningful work experience during the summer and throughout the calendar year, occupational skills training, work readiness training, educational training and tutoring, leadership development, mentoring, and supportive services.
 The program is supported by federal and local funding, including about \$2.3 million allotted in program year 2015 from USDOL and \$21 million annually in local funds.
-Youth are eligible to receive services both in school or outof-school, with an emphasis on work-based learning.
+Youth are eligible to receive services both in school or out-of-school, with an emphasis on work-based learning.
 In program year 2014, the District's WIOA Youth program only served 56 individuals; and has only enrolled 83 individuals in the first half of program year 2015.
 This reflects ongoing performance and program design challenges that led the WIC, as part of their youth grant oversight responsibilities, to end the in-school and out-of-school grants during program year 2014 and not authorize enrollment of new youth until an updated youth service delivery plan was in place and approved, which necessitated new procurements and further delayed enrollment.
 An approved plan and revised WIC and DOES oversight processes have resulted in a new procurement process and revitalized program model, and the District anticipates significant enrollment increases in the coming months.
-For more information on program requirements and specific activities provided under Title I Youth programs, see sections VI(c) and VI(d)(3).